Spanish (SPAN)

 Campus: LISLE (Typically Offered: Periodically)

 SPAN 2211 Intermediate Grammar and Composition.
 (Formerly 211) Comprehensive review and synthesis of Spanish grammar.
 Designed to provide students with extensive writing practice in order to prepare them for more effective participation in advanced courses and to enable them to improve their ability to use and manipulate the language with a higher degree of accuracy, flexibility, and assurance.
-Co-registration with SPAN 2212 strongly recommended.
-Prerequisite: SPAN 2202 or placement.
+Prerequisite: C or better in SPAN 2202 or placement.
 3 semester credit hour/s.

 Designation: Writing Intensive